I-601A Provisional Waivers in Massachusetts

 Our Wakefield Immigration Lawyer Helps You Keep up with Changing Laws

 There are various eligibility requirements that the applicant must fulfill.
+This includes:

 - The applicant must be married to a U.S. citizen

 - The applicant must present a legitimate I-130 family-based petition

 - The applicant may not have a past or upcoming immigrant visa interview by the Department of State (DOS), National Visa Center before January 3, 2013

 - The applicant must be present in the U.S. when he or she files an application for a waiver